wslack/open-source-policy/README.md

 A key feature of OSS is the ability to accept contributions from non-Census credentialed sources into a projects base code.
 The following steps may be used to accept code from external contributors.

-1. Code is reviewed by a SME that is familiar with the base/project.
+1. Code is reviewed by a Subject Matter Expert (SME) that is familiar with the base/project.
 1. Code is reviewed by ACSD for:
     * Obscenities and other inappropriate content
-    * Usernames/Keys/Passwords and other user credentials are removed
+    * Usernames/keys/passwords and other user credentials are removed
     * Named servers, IP addresses are removed
 1. Code is inspected via the same QA process that ACSD uses for newly written code.

 ## Thanks

-The Census Bureau would like to thank our early CitySDK users and contributors, who provided significant feedback to improve who we do open source.
-We’d also like to thank 18F and CFPB, where much of this policy was inspired.
+The Census Bureau would like to thank our early [CitySDK](https://uscensusbureau.github.io/citysdk/) users and contributors, who provided significant feedback to improve who we do open source.
+We’d also like to thank [18F](https://github.com/18F/open-source-policy) and [CFPB](https://github.com/cfpb/source-code-policy), where much of this policy was inspired.

 ## Future Changes